 NOTE: Some states allow companies to utilize electronic signatures in documents from companies such as DocuSign.
 NAIC specifications do not allow for any image or DocuSign and DocuSign Envelop PDFs.
 Therefore, the PDFs cannot be made available to state insurance regulators.
 If regulators cannot access the PDFs, they may contact the companies and the filings may be considered “Not Filed.”

-The NAIC Financial Data Repository (Database) is updated every year by the National Association of Insurance Commissioners (NAIC) on behalf of and at the direction of our members, the state insurance commissioners.
+The NAIC Financial Data Repository (Database) is updated every year by the National Association of Insurance Commissioners (NAIC) on behalf of and at the direction of its members, the state insurance commissioners.